 Hoping to avoid an escalation of violence, Young appealed to Thomas L. Kane, a Pennsylvanian friendly to Mormonism, to use his influence with Buchanan to negotiate a diplomatic solution.
 Buchanan, who was eager to put an end to the troubling predicament, agreed to let Kane travel to Utah as an unofficial mediator.

 Kane arrived in Utah in late February 1858 and met with Young and Cumming independently.
 He arranged a meeting between both parties in April and on June 12, 1858, Young agreed to surrender the gubernatorial title to Cumming in return for a pardon for all Mormons.
-The Mormon War ended peacefully with few casualties, but it was another black eye for the administration, so much so that the press referred to the affair as “Buchanan’s Blunder.”
+The Mormon War ended peacefully with few casualties, but it was another black eye for the administration, that the press referred to as “Buchanan’s Blunder.”

 John Brown’s Raid